 - Longer lasting: Gets more shots (410 versus 350) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced into a lower priced category (43 percent cheaper at launch).

 - More modern: Reflects 3 years and 2 months of technical progress since the X-M1 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A3 is the clear winner of the contest (8 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A3 is the clear winner of the contest (10 : 2 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons